nhsconnect/FHIR-CDS/pages/explore/api_prerequisites.md

 * MUST support XML **or** JSON formats for all API interactions.

-* SHOULD expose a valid CDS FHIR [CapabilityStatement](https://www.hl7.org/fhir/STU3/capabilitystatement.html) identifying the list of resources, operations and search parameters supported.
+* SHOULD expose a valid UEC Connect FHIR [CapabilityStatement](https://www.hl7.org/fhir/STU3/capabilitystatement.html) identifying the list of resources, operations and search parameters supported.

 ### Consumer Conformance ###